PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ![005_byte_LED](./images/005_byte_LED.PNG)

 The decimal number 1 occurs when only, a single LED is on.
-This is the last LED from the left or alternatively the first LED from the right which represents the least significant digit:
+In binary this is the last LED from the left or alternatively the first LED from the right which represents the least significant digit:

 ```1```